 Although the Grouper-Tilefish IFQ (GT-IFQ) Program 5-year review has not been completed, it is likely that a similar recommendation will be made regarding shares held in non-activated accounts in that program, as well.
 The number of non-activated accounts in each of the share categories of the GT-IFQ program has decreased since the program was implemented.
 The share categories for the GT-IFQ program are: deep-water grouper (DWG), other shallow-water grouper (SWG), red grouper (RG), gag (GG), and tilefish (TF).
 For each share category, the number of non-activated accounts at the end of the first year of the program (2010) was 169 DWG accounts, 277 SWG accounts, 222 RG accounts, 244 GG accounts, and 101 TF accounts.
-In 2015, the number of inactive accounts (including non-activated accounts and accounts that were only inactive in 2014) had decreased in each share category by 35.5% (DWG), 19.5% (SWG), 25.2% (RG), 15.6% (GG), and 36.6% (TF).
-In contrast to previous years for which the number of inactive accounts generally decreased across share categories, the number of inactive accounts increased from 2014 to 2015 for all share categories; however, the proportion of inactive accounts among the total number of accounts remained nearly the same for all share categories except tilefish, which decreased by 3% (Table 13 in NMFS 2016b).

 All IFQ program account holders were contacted by mail and/or phone in January 2012 to verify citizenship or residency status, a requirement to hold shares.
 In addition, NMFS began posting the IFQ accounts with an "initial" indicator denoting non-activated accounts on the IFQ program website in 2012.
 This website has since been updated to also include the amount of shares held by each account.
 The number and amount of shares held in non-activated IFQ accounts has continued to decrease as shareholders activated their accounts and either transferred the shares to other program participants or used the shares and associated allocation themselves.
-Table 2.2.1.1 provides the number of accounts and amount of shares held in non-activated accounts for both IFQ programs and each share category, as of December 14, 2016.
+Table 2.2.1 provides the number of accounts and amount of shares held in non-activated accounts for both IFQ programs and each share category, as of December 14, 2016.
 For all share categories, the amount of shares held in non-activated accounts is less than 1% of the respective commercial quota.